simonbreton/test_gcp_tuto/tutorial.md

 ## Step 1: Check Permissions

+welcome to the tutorial

+---

+## Step 2: Navigate to the API Library

 Ensure that your account has the necessary permissions to use the Service Usage API.

 1. From the [**GCP Homepage**](https://console.cloud.google.com/), navigate to the [**IAM & Admin**](https://console.cloud.google.com/iam-admin?project=_&walkthrough_tutorial=true) section of the console.
 This will open the IAM page while keeping the tutorial panel active.